learnbyexample/100_page_python_intro/100_page_python_intro.md

 range(start, stop, step)
 ```

 Both ascending and descending order arithmetic progression can be constructed using these variations.
 When skipped, default values are `start=0` and `step=1`.
-For understanding purposes, a `C` like code snippet is shown below.
+For understanding purposes, a `C` like code snippet is shown below:

 ```ruby
 # ascending order